enbochen/hyperledger-composer-supply-chain-network/README.md

 This business network defines:

 - **Participant**
-`Manufacturer` `OEM` `Distributor`
+`Supplier` `Manufacturer` `Distributor` `Retailer`  `Customer`

 - **Asset**
 `Commodity`

 - **Transaction**
-`M2O` `O2D`
+`TransferCommodity` `SetupDemo`

 - **Event**
-`none` (WIP)
+`none`

-Commodity are owned by a Manufacturer,OEM or Distributor,  and the owner property on a Commodity can be modified by submitting a transaction(e.g. M2O, O2D).
+Commodity are owned by a Supplier, Manufacturer, Distributor, Retailer or Customer,  and the owner property on a Commodity can be modified by submitting a transaction(e.g. M2O, O2D).
 The transaction emits a SampleEvent that notifies applications of the old and new values for each modified Commodity.(WIP)

 ### How to play on Bluemix Composer Playground?